-Of the 818 traffic fatalities on Ohio highways in 2004, 391 of them involved a driver who was over the legal limit for alcohol.
+Of the 818 traffic fatalities on Ohio highways in a recent year, 391 of them involved a driver who was over the legal limit for alcohol.
 276 of those deaths had a driver with a Blood Alcohol Content of more than twice the legal limit.

 Ohio provides two standards for drunk driving: (A) driving while under the influence of alcohol, a drug of abuse, or a combination of the two and (B) driving with a Blood Alcohol Level of .08 or greater.

 In court, both the chemical test that demonstrates that BAC level and officer testimony about the driver’s performance in field sobriety tests are admissible to establish these standards.